-CREAM is a double blind, randomised controlled trial to assess whether children with eczema will benefit from antibiotic treatment and is based in general practices and dermatology clinics in Wales, Scotland, and the West of England.
+CREAM was a double blind, randomised controlled trial to assess whether children with eczema benefitted from antibiotic treatment and was based in general practices and dermatology clinics in Wales, Scotland, and the West of England.

 Eczema is a common, debilitating skin condition in young children that causes dryness and itching.
 Everyone naturally has bacteria on their skin, although one called Staphylococcus aureus may be found more frequently on the skin of children with eczema.
 The presence of these bacteria may make the eczema worse.
 However, studies of treatments designed to eliminate or reduce Staphylococcus aureus have been unclear.
-It is not known whether children consulting a general practitioner with eczema, which is suspected to be infected, will benefit from antibiotic treatment.
-Furthermore, we do not know if taking an antibiotic by mouth or using an antibiotic cream on the skin is better.
+It was not known whether children consulting a general practitioner with eczema, which is suspected to be infected, would benefit from antibiotic treatment.
+Furthermore, it was not known if taking an antibiotic by mouth or using an antibiotic cream on the skin was more effective.

-CREAM is a double blind, randomised controlled trial based in general practices and dermatology clinics in Wales, Scotland, and the West of England.
-Children aged between 3 months and under 8 years’ old who are eligible for the study will be identified by General Practitioners.
-If the child’s parent/carer agrees, children will be randomly put into one of three treatment groups (for one week):
+CREAM was a double blind, randomised controlled trial based in general practices and dermatology clinics in Wales, Scotland, and the West of England.
+Children aged between 3 months and under 8 years’ old who were eligible for the study were identified by General Practitioners.
+If the child’s parent/carer agreed, children were randomly assigned to one of three treatment groups (for one week):

 1. oral antibiotic and placebo cream;